mgkumar138/mgkumar138.github.io/README.md

 ### Research interests
 <p align="justify">
-We learn internal models of the world so that we can solve new problems quickly.
+We learn models of the world, enabling us to solve new problems quickly.
 How do neural circuits and algorithms learn these models, and how do we decide the next best action?
 It has also been proposed that distortions to these internal models and learning algorithms contribute to neurological disorders.
 Can we develop mathematical models to understand these phenomena?